servo/font-kit/README.md

 * Looking up glyph advances and origins.

 * Rasterizing glyphs using the native rasterizer, optionally using hinting.
-(Custom rasterizers, such as Pathfinder, can be used in conjuction with the outline API.)
+(Custom rasterizers, such as Pathfinder, can be used in conjunction with the outline API.)

 * Looking up all fonts on the system.

 * Searching for specific fonts by family or PostScript name.

 * Performing font matching according to the [CSS Fonts Module Level 3] specification.

+## Dependencies

+**Ubuntu Linux**

+`sudo apt install pkg-config libfreetype6-dev libfontconfig1-dev`

 ## License